Deep Learning for Subspace Regression: Subspace regression

 \subsection{Examples of subspace regression problem}

 \textbf{Approximate eigenspaces.} Consider eigenproblem for Schr\"{o}dinger equation

-One way to find eigenpairs is to approximates $\psi(x)$ by a finite series $\psi(x) = \sum_{i=1}^{K}\alpha_i\phi_i(x)$ and enforce Petrov-Galerkin condition that residual is orthogonal to all $\phi_i(x)$.
+where $U(x)$ is potential energy and $E$ is energy of the system.
+One way to find eigenpairs is to approximate $\psi(x)$ by a finite series $\psi(x) = \sum_{i=1}^{K}\alpha_i\phi_i(x)$ and enforce Petrov-Galerkin condition that residual is orthogonal to all $\phi_i(x)$.
 Continuous problem (\ref{eq:eigenproblem}) reduces to eigenproblem for Hermitian matrix and can be solved in $O\left(K^3\right)$ operations \cite{trefethen2022numerical}.
 For eigenproblems we are typically interested only in extremal eigenspaces corresponding to either smallest or largest eigenvalues.
 In this case it is desirable to select a small number of basis functions $\phi_i(x)$ that approximate sufficiently well the subspace of interest.
-When eigenproblem~(\ref{eq:eigenproblem}) is solver repeatedly for many potential functions $U(x)$ this lead us to subspace regression problem (\ref{eq:subspace regression}) used to approximate the mapping $U(x) \rightarrow \left\{\sum_{i=1}^{K}\alpha_i\phi_i(x) = f, \alpha_i \in \mathbb{R}\right\}$.\footnote{Suitable discretisation of parametrisation of both $\phi$ and $U$ is assumed.} When this mapping is learned from a set of examples, eigenproblems for unobserved potentials $U$ can be solved efficiently, since low-dimensional candidate subspace for eigenfunctions is available.
+When eigenproblem~(\ref{eq:eigenproblem}) is solved repeatedly for many potential functions $U(x)$ this lead us to subspace regression problem (\ref{eq:subspace regression}) used to approximate the mapping $U(x) \rightarrow \left\{ f(x): f(x)=\sum_{i=1}^{K}\alpha_i\phi_i(x), \alpha_i \in \mathbb{C}\right\}$.\footnote{Suitable discretisation of parametrisation of both $\phi$ and $U$ is assumed.} That is, we wish to predict subspace spanned by first $K$ eigevectors.
+When this mapping is learned from a set of examples, eigenproblems for unobserved potentials $U$ can be solved efficiently, since low-dimensional candidate subspace for eigenfunctions is available.

 \textbf{Intrusive POD for time-dependent PDEs.} As an example of time-dependent PDE we use Burgers equation

 One starts with spatial discretisation which reduces equation~(\ref{eq:Burgers}) to the set of ODEs and define inner product $\left<\cdot,\cdot\right>_{W}$ for discretised $u(t)$ that approximates $L_2$ inner product.
 For this set of ODEs the reduced degrees of freedom $\psi_i$ are defined as solution to optimisation problems $\min \int_{0}^{T}dt\left\|u(t) - \left<\psi_i, u(t)\right>_{W}\psi_i \right\|_{W}^2$ subject to $\left<\psi_i, \psi_j\right> = 0,j<i$, $\left<\psi_i, \psi_i\right> = 1$.
 When discretised, this scheme lead to optimal basis computed with SVD from snapshot matrix \cite{volkwein2013proper}.
 This basis can only be computed when equation~(\ref{eq:Burgers}) is integrated, so POD is justified only in situation when many related problems are solved.
 We apply subspace regression with POD to learn the function that maps PDE data to the subspace formed by reduced basis $\left\{\psi_1,\dots,\psi_{k}\right\}$ for some small $k$.
 Notably, this allows us to apply local POD to high-dimensional parametric problems.